Related Policies and Additional References:

 The Office of University Communications, which reports directly to the Office of the President, has primary responsibility for media relations at St. Mary’s University.
-(Note: The Director of Law Communications is a member of the Office of University Communications.)
+(Note: The Law Communications staff member is a member of the Office of University Communications.)
 The responsibilities include:

 When public comment on behalf of the university is requested, the Chief of Staff and Communications identifies an appropriate spokesperson, in coordination with the President.
 No one may speak on behalf of the university nor interpret university policy unless designated as a spokesperson.